List of Kapamilya Channel original programming

-Kapamilya Channel is a 24-hour Philippine pay television channel owned and operated by ABS-CBN Corporation, a media company under Lopez Holdings Corporation, owned by the López family.
-The network serves as the replacement for ABS-CBN channel after the shutdown of its free-to-air broadcast operations as ordered by the National Telecommunications Commission (NTC) under the leadership of Gamaliel Cordoba and Solicitor General Jose Calida on May 5, 2020.
+Kapamilya Channel is a 24-hour Philippine pay television channel owned and operated by ABS-CBN Corporation, a media company under Lopez Holdings Corporation, which is owned by the López family.
+It is also simulcasted on the free-to-air television network, All TV, a channel owned by the Advanced Media Broadcasting System under All Value Holdings Inc. as ABS-CBN sa ALLTV2 through a brand licensing agreement effective January 2, 2026.
+The network serves as the replacement for the ABS-CBN channel after the shutdown of its free-to-air broadcast operations as ordered by the National Telecommunications Commission (NTC) under the leadership of Gamaliel Cordoba and Solicitor General Jose Calida on May 5, 2020.

-The following is a list of all television original programming by Kapamilya Channel since it began its television operations on June 13, 2020.
+The following is a list of all original television programming by Kapamilya Channel since it began its television operations on June 13, 2020.

 Current original programming

 Noli de Castro, anchor of the newscast TV Patrol.

 Karen Davila, host of the news magazine show My Puhunan: Kaya Mo! and anchor of the newscast TV Patrol.

-Bernadette Sembrano, host of the news magazine show Tao Po! and anchor of the newscast TV Patrol.
+Bernadette Sembrano, anchor of the newscast TV Patrol.

-Korina Sanchez, host of the news magazine show Rated Korina.
+Korina Sanchez, host of the news magazine show Rated Korina and Face to Face with Ate Koring.

-Coco Martin, lead actor of the drama series Batang Quiapo.
+Coco Martin, lead actor of the drama series Coco Martin's Sigabo.

-Gerald Anderson, lead anchor of the drama series Sins of the Father.